sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=9waF-bYvr5E&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy in question is designed for assets prone to significant price spikes, such as Bitcoin.
-Here's a structured summary:

-1. **Entry Signal**:
+### Summary of Main Points from the Article

+#### Themes:
+- Focus on assets that experience significant price spikes over time.

+#### Trading Strategy Details:
-   - The strategy involves buying an asset when its closing price sets a new 25-day high.
-This indicates a potential upward trend or momentum.
+- **Entry Signal**: Buy when Bitcoin sets a new 25-day high in closing prices.

-2. **Exit Signal**:
-   - The exit condition is less clear in the description but likely involves selling when the price drops below a certain threshold relative to the entry point (e.g., a percentage decrease from the 25-day high).
-Possible methods include trailing stops, moving averages, or technical indicators like RSI.
+- **Exit Signal**: Sell when the closing price drops below the starting point (e.g., the initial capital or a specific threshold).

-3. **Performance**:
-   - The strategy resulted in an impressive return, growing $100k to $3.6 million in under four years, suggesting significant compounding and volatility exploitation.

-4. **Considerations**:
-   - Potential risks include entering at resistance levels and facing drawdowns during market corrections.
+#### Backtest Performance:
+- Starting capital of $100,000 grows to $3.6 million.

+#### Conclusions:
-   - The strategy may involve trend-following, which is effective in trending markets but risky in mean-reverting ones.
+- The strategy is effective for assets like Bitcoin that exhibit volatility and periodic price spikes.
-   - Transaction costs could impact returns, especially with frequent trading.

-5. **Evaluation Needs**:
-   - Further details on exit criteria and backtesting performance through different market cycles (e.g., crashes) would be beneficial to assess risk and viability.

-In summary, the strategy aims to capitalize on price spikes by entering at new highs and exiting based on predefined lower price levels, offering high returns but with associated risks.
+- Regular monitoring and adherence to entry/exit signals are crucial for maximizing returns.

+### Organized Summary

+**Themes:**
+- Assets with significant price volatility and periodic spikes (e.g., Bitcoin).

+**Trading Strategy Details:**
+- **Entry Signal**: Triggered when Bitcoin reaches a new 25-day high in closing prices.
+- **Exit Signal**: Activated when the closing price drops below the starting point.

+**Backtest Performance:**
+- Demonstrates substantial growth from $100,000 to $3.6 million under backtesting conditions.

+**Conclusions:**
+- The strategy leverages Bitcoin's volatility for profit.
+- Consistent execution of entry and exit signals is key to achieving high returns.
 </details>

 <details>